LGrebenc/MySQL-Workbench-Docker-Setup/README.md

 Caution: Construction in progess

 ### Access the MySQL shell via cli
-For any use case in which you want to use the MySQL shell over using the workbench, you can access this by running the  command `docker exec -it <container-name-here> mysql -p` from your host's commandline.
+For any use case in which you want to use the MySQL shell instead of using the workbench, you can access this by running the  command `docker exec -it <container-name-here> mysql -p` from your host's commandline.
 The docker exec command allows us to 'ssh' into the container, we then specify the command we want to run in the container `mysql -p` which will open the mysql shell and prompt login with the root password we set in the compose file.